-s.
-Description of main activity Description of business activity % Turn over
+S. Description of main activity Description of business activity % Turn over No. 0.
+1 Manufacturing Electrical laminations, sub-assemblies for 100 motor cores and generators, die-cast rotors and machining of metal components.

-lo.

-Manufacturing Electrical laminations, sub-assemblies for 100%

-motor cores and generators, die-cast rotors

-and machining of metal components.

 15. Products/services sold by the entity.